SUSE/machinery/export_helpers/containerize_readme.md

 ## Set Up

-When neccesarry, we've included a `setup.rb` script in your new containerized application.
-Please run it before starting docker-compose.
+When necessary, we've included a `setup.rb` script in your new containerized application.
+This script uses the ruby client for the Docker Remote API so you will need to install it as a gem.

+    $ gem install docker-api

+Once installed please make sure to run the setup script before running `docker-compose up`.

-    ./setup.rb
+    $ ./setup.rb

 ## Managing Docker containers